Animaniacs (2020 TV series): Broadcast

 The first 13 episodes of the revival premiered on November 20, 2020.
 The second season of 13 episodes debuted on November 5, 2021.
 On October 11, a first-look clip was released during the Animaniacs panel at the 2020 New York Comic Con, parodying Spielberg's own Jurassic Park with a caricature of Spielberg in the role of John Hammond having "reanimated" the Warners.
 The clip was introduced as the cold open from the first episode of the revived show.
 On October 12, 2020, the names for the first episode segments were leaked.
 The trailer was released on October 21, 2020.

 On October 10, 2021, a second season teaser was shown at the 2021 New York Comic Con, satirizing Saturday morning cartoons of the 1980s, specifically ThunderCats, Transformers, and G.I.
 Joe.
 Season 2 was initially released under a TV-14 rating; it was later fixed to TV-PG.

 Hulu ordered a 10-episode third season in February 2021, bringing the series total up to 36 episodes.
 In December 2022, the third season was announced to be the show's last, with a premiere date of February 17, 2023.

 A series of four Pinky and the Brain shorts, in collaboration with education platform MasterClass, was released on March 17, 2023.

 International broadcast

 The show also aired in Canada on Teletoon.
 It began with a four-episode marathon on the evening of November 20, 2020, before easing into a permanent time slot of Saturday mornings the following day.
 The show is available on Canadian streaming service Teletoon Plus.
 In March 2023, reruns and new episode debuts moved to the reorganized Cartoon Network Canada, which replaced Teletoon's feed.

-The show became available to stream on HBO Max and airs on Cartoon Network in Latin America on August 14, 2021, some scenes got censored during the Cartoon Network airing.
+The show became available to stream on HBO Max and airs on Cartoon Network in Latin America.
+On August 14, 2021, some scenes got censored during the Cartoon Network airing.

 In Australia, the show became available on Stan on September 1, 2021.

 In Ireland, the show aired on TRTÉ on RTÉ2 on March 9, 2023.

+In New Zealand, the show aired on TVNZ 2 on May 3, 2026, but was never available to stream on TVNZ+ due to licensing.